roykho/woocommerce-geolocation-based-products/readme.txt

 You can test each individual rule by checking the "test" checkbox.
 This will simulate your current location to match what is set for that rule.

+This plugin utilizes the MaxMind GeoIP API and thus will store a copy of the database on your site.
+This makes for a better experience for users.
+The API will download the database once a week to refresh any updated geolocation data.

 == Frequently Asked Questions ==

 = This plugin does not seem to working =